matikin9/mapbox-studio-102/README.md

 ## Instructions
 ### Preparation
-This workshop uses the following programs and may require free account signups.
+This workshop uses the following programs and requires free account signups.
  * [Mapbox Studio](https://www.mapbox.com/studio/) - An Application to build and design a map by using data from OpenStreetMap or add some of your own.
  * [Github](https://github.com/) - An online repository for digital projects with code and data.
 Our maps will be hosted through this website so you can leave with a web map to show your friends!